ZoyaV/multitask_baseline/README.md

 of adding or removing a single cube.
 It allows us to train an agent with a dense reward signal in episodes with a short horizon.

 **Task generator module** generate full target(3D voxel) figure using dialogue with person.
-For training we devlop; For training we use randomly generated compact structures as tasks.
+For training we use randomly generated compact structures as tasks.

 **Subtask generator** receives a 3D voxel as input and outputs a sequence of subgoals (remove or install one cube) in a certain sequence (left to right, bottom to top);